Technological Breakthroughs Dislodge Entrenched Beliefs.

 Algorand’s unique consensus mechanism enables unprecedented scalability; scalability in consensus participation, and scalability in transaction processing.

-Currently, Algorand blocks are produced in 3.3 seconds with instant finality.
+Currently, Algorand blocks are produced in less than 3 seconds with instant finality.
 The network can process 10,000 transactions per second, and at a cost of a fraction of a cent per transaction.

 These are not just “basic payments”.
 Algorand can in fact process thousands of multi-party smart contracts per second.